Patuan93/Patuan93.github.io/_publications/compound_test.md

 ---
 title: "Optimal test for the compound symmetric structures in ultra-high dimensions"
 collection: publications
-date: 2021-10-14
+date: 2023-10-14
-citation: 'with Jinwen Fu, Tiefeng Jiang, and Wei Xiong, preprint.'
+citation: 'with Jinwen Fu, Tiefeng Jiang, and Wei Xiong, unde review at Annals of Statistics.'
 ---